 We want to ensure that all students have access to our campus tours and programming.
 If you have Spanish-speaking family members or advocates, please let us know so we can support a visit for you in Spanish.

-Super-scoring = This is when a school takes your best ACT/SAT reading score and your best math score and combines them into your “super score.”
+For example, what's a FAFSA?
+(It's the Free Application for Federal Student Aid.)
+And what is super-scoring?
+(It's when a school takes your best ACT/SAT reading score and your best math score and combines them into your “super score.”)

 You're in good company: 60% of GMercyU students in Fall 2022 identified as first-generation.